davidcarozza/boats0d-review/README.md

 Usage and examples
 ------------------

-To run the BOATS model, run the boats0d_main.m script in MATLAB as:
+Run the BOATS model with the run script boats0d_main.m in MATLAB as:

 boats0d_main